Security Council Elections 101

 Potential Candidates

-If you (as an individual and/or entity) are interested in putting yourself up for vote to become a member of the Security Council, you are encouraged to carefully review the compliance requirements, risks, and responsibilities involved; for more info, see here.
+If you (as an individual and/or entity) are interested in putting yourself up for vote to become a member of the Security Council, you are encouraged to carefully review the compliance requirements, risks, and responsibilities involved.
+For more info, see how to register, duties and principles and the Security Council section of DAO Constitution.

 If you think you’re suited for the job, you can campaign for yourself and engage with the community by posting on the governance forum.